Perodua Axia: Powertrains

-The pre-facelift Perodua Axia was offered with one petrol engine, the 998cc 12-valve DOHC 1KR-DE2 l3, sourced from Toyota and Daihatsu but redesigned by Perodua.
+The pre-facelift Perodua Axia was offered with one petrol engine, the 998cc 12-valve DOHC 1KR-DE2 I3, sourced from Toyota and Daihatsu but redesigned by Perodua.
 The new 1.0 litre engine offers 66 hp (49 kW) at 6,000 rpm and 90 Nm (66 lb ft) of torque at 3,600 rpm.
 It is Perodua's first engine to be made with aluminium parts, which are lighter than their cast iron equivalents and it is the first to use drive by wire technology.
 As a result, the new 1KR-DE2 engine weighs 69 kg, or 10 kg less than the old 989cc EJ-VE engine in the Perodua Viva.
 Unlike the 1KR-FE engine, The 1KR-DE2 in the Axia is not equipped with Toyota's Variable Valve Timing with intelligence (VVT-i) technology.
 The new engine is also Euro IV compliant.

 The 1KR-DE2 1.0L engine in the Axia is paired to a choice of two transmissions, a five-speed manual and a four-speed automatic respectively.
 Perodua claims that the Axia is capable of achieving up to 21.6 km/L with the manual, and 20.1 km/L with the automatic while in ‘ECO Mode’.
 All Axias will come equipped with an Electric Power Steering (EPS) system for greater ease of steering, in addition to improved fuel-efficiency.

 The Perodua Axia became the first car to qualify under Malaysia's 2014 National Automotive Policy (NAP) Energy Efficient Vehicle (EEV) fuel-efficiency standards on its late 2014 launch.

 The facelift versions of the Perodua Axia gained Toyota's Variable Valve Timing with intelligence (VVT-i) in the form of the 1KR-VE engine.

 Second generation (A300; 2023)

 The second generation Axia was launched on 14 February 2023.
 Vehicles with camouflage stickers are shown to the media on 8 February 2023, while in the same day Perodua released teaser images.

 The second generation Axia is based on the Daihatsu New Global Architecture (DNGA).
 It is powered by a carryover 1.0-litre VVT-i engine, now equipped with Eco Idle auto start-stop technology.
 The previous 4-speed automatic transmission has been replaced by a brand new Dual-Mode CVT (D-CVT) developed by Daihatsu.
 The new Axia no longer has a 5-speed manual transmission as an option like before, with all models being automatic only.
 4 grade levels are available on offer at launch – G, X, SE and AV.
 Advanced driver-assistance systems branded as Perodua Smart Drive Assist (PSDA) is also available, albeit only limited to the range-topping AV variant.

 The development of the vehicle commenced in October 2019 with a total cost of RM546 million and 300,000 man-hours invested into the project.
 Daihatsu provided support throughout the process.
 Before its launch, Perodua targeted sales of 5,700 units per month.

+The second generation Axia has been launched in Brunei on 3 May 2024 and the car were offered in G and AV variants.